alvaro-neira/rsm-rag/GenAI_TakeHome_Test.md

-# GenAI Engineer Take-Home Assignment: Python RAG Microservice with Langufuse Observability
+# GenAI Engineer Take-Home Assignment: Python RAG Microservice with Langfuse Observability

 ---

 ## Objective

-Design and implement a Python-based Retrieval-Augmented Generation (RAG) microservice that ingests provided documents, answers queries using an LLM, and includes full observability via Langufuse.
+Design and implement a Python-based Retrieval-Augmented Generation (RAG) microservice that ingests provided documents, answers queries using an LLM, and includes full observability via Langfuse.

 ---